Coherence creation in an optically thick medium by matched propagation of a chirped laser pulse pair

 Here $N$ is the number of the atoms inside the space interval $\left[\xi,\xi+\delta\xi\right]$ and $\rho^{\left(i\right)}$ denotes the density matrix of the $i^{\text{th}}$ atom.
 Since the change in the electromagnetic field is neglected inside a small segment, the Hamiltonian $\hat{H}\left(\xi,\tau\right)$ which drives the evolution of the average density operator is formally the same as in Eq. (\ref{eqn:Ham}).

 The atoms of the medium may affect the propagating laser pulses by means of basically two mechanisms: by spontaneous emission from the excited state and by dipole-radiation~\cite{Harris1995}.
+Here we put emphasis on the latter by regarding a weakly decaying limit, where the lifetime of the excited state is assumed to be about an order of magnitude longer than the interaction time.
 The macroscopic polarization induced in the medium by the laser fields may be written as:

-In order to to define the absorption length $\xi_0$, we introduce a weak decay of the excited state, assuming its lifetime to be about an order of magnitude longer than the pulse duration.

-The macroscopic polarization \eqref{eqn:macpol} serves as a source in the Maxwell equation which is used to describe the dynamics of the electric field.
+This quantity serves as a source in the Maxwell equation which is used to describe the dynamics of the electric field.
 In consistence with the RWA, one can apply the slowly varying envelope approximation~\cite{Duarte1997} in order to get a first order differential equation for the propagation from the second- order wave-equation.
 Using these approximations, one gets the following differential equations for the Rabi-frequencies of the laser pulses(see Eq. (\ref{eqn:Rabi})):

 where $\alpha=\tau_{\sigma}/\fun{2 T}$ describes the strength of the coupling between the medium and the lasers.

 Eqs. (\ref{eq:master}) and (\ref{eqn:Max_Rabi}) together form a system of partial differential equations, which describes the coupled laser-atom system in the extended medium.
 In order to study the behavior of the propagating FC pulses and the atomic transitions induced by the laser field, we solve this system numerically.
 We use the following boundary conditions of two Gaussian, linearly chirped pulses entering the medium at $\xi=0$ (see Fig~\ref{fig:Ica}):